 What is an endoscopy?

-We use endoscopy to examine areas inside the body for the diagnosis, staging and treatment of cancer.
+We use endoscopy to examine areas inside the body to diagnose, stage and treat cancer.

 In an endoscopy, an endoscope (a thin, tube-like device equipped with a camera) is inserted into the body through an opening (e.g., the mouth, anus or urethra) or small incision.
 Images of areas inside the body can then be seen on a screen.